tobiasbriones/blog/ds/ddo-and-power-bi-overview/index.md

 That is the information you need to know about how Power BI works according to its usage.

+### Data Sources

+Power BI allows to use a great amount of data sources to work with the data contained in those files or databases.
+The following approaches are to be considered when adding a new dataset or creating a new project:

+Popular data sources used are:

+- Excel
+- Text/CSV
+- XML
+- JSON
+- SQL Server
+- Access
+- Other DBs like Oracle, MySQL, etc.
+- Azure SQL
+- Power BI datasets
+- Dataverse
+- Web
+- Many more...

+They are classified into these data source types:

+- File
+- Database
+- Power Platform
+- Azure
+- Online
+- Other

+#### Import

+This option lets you open a data source and make a copy into Power BI's memory so that the origin data source is decoupled from the work done on Power BI.

+This option works for any data source, that is, files or databases.

+#### Direct Query

+This is the other option and enables synchronization to keep the connectivity with your data source.
+That means that if your database is updated then your data on your Power BI report will be sync and changes will be reflected.

+This option only works for database connections.
+You can add databases from localhost, Azure, MySQL, your server, and many options more.

 ## References

 [1] Microsoft.
 (2022).
 Power BI on Microsoft Learn.
 Microsoft Docs.
 Retrieved